 At 11am I was rushed into the theatre waiting area, an hour early!
 I say rushed I had to wait a while once in there but I was now in my theatre robe and wearing my ultra-sexy anti blood-clot stockings.
 I was asked the same questions again 3 times And finally at 12 I was taken through the anaesthetic room.
 The anaesthetist and his nurse assistant were lovely, they put at ease just chatting about stuff.
 We spoke about Mrs Mummypenny and my boys.
 They got the cannula in with no pain and I went under general anaesthetic.

-I woke up at 1:30pm in a complete state of confusion and feeling sick!
+I woke up at 1:30pm in a complete state of confusion and feeling sick.
 I know I stayed in recovery for a while but can’t remember much of the following 3 hours.
 My face was so itchy and I kept needing to wee.
 A nurse was looking after me 1:1 for this whole 3 hours.
-She was lovely and turns out her son also plays for Cambridge academy like Dylan, such a small world.
+She was lovely and turns out her son also plays for Cambridge academy like my eldest, such a small world.

 Recovery in the aftercare ward